dolsup/node-repl/README.md

 ### options.builtins

-Set to true to disable the built-in commands (see below).
+Set to false to disable the built-in commands (see below).
 Defaults to true.

 ### options.shortErrors